jekyllup/jekyll-theme-massively/prospective.md

 This covers most people who are interest in doing research based work with the group.
 We are a multidisciplinary group so you can come from multiple backgrounds/disciplines.

-See this [GUIDE](https://docs.google.com/document/d/1-AdUPZmvmq47hHd47yJsGZCTfZAw770WfST0bQIlsQo/edit?usp=sharing) before you contact me.
+See this [[GUIDE]](https://docs.google.com/document/d/1-AdUPZmvmq47hHd47yJsGZCTfZAw770WfST0bQIlsQo/edit?usp=sharing) before you contact Vukosi.

 ## MIT Big Data Science Students @ University of Pretoria